edgarmluzardoc/laravel-todo-api/README.md

 ## Further optimisations

-For POST endpoint, the params can be passed as a paylod in body in json format.
+For POST endpoint, the params can be passed as a payload in body in json format.